amyjko/foundations-of-information/chapters/data.md

 Learn more about data and encoding:

-* [Emojiconomics, Planet Money, NPR|https://www.npr.org/2021/02/02/963370085/emojiconomics].
+* _[Emojiconomics, Planet Money, NPR|https://www.npr.org/2021/02/02/963370085/emojiconomics]_.
 Discusses the fraught role of business and money in the Unicode emoji proposal process.

+* _[Our Year: Emergency Mode Can’t Last Forever, What Next, Slate|https://slate.com/podcasts/what-next/2021/03/when-is-the-pandemic-over]_.
+Discusses the processes by which COVID-19 data have been produced in the United States, and the messy and complex metadata that makes analaysis and decision making more difficult.